Request to data user

 Appeal to Data State Inspectorate

-If the competent authority or person has refused to provide you with the requested information, you have the right to appeal to the Data State Inspectorate.
+If the authority or person has refused to provide you with the requested information, you have the right to appeal to the Data State Inspectorate.

 In your application you should indicate:

 - the kind of action that you expect from the authority or person

 - the relevant provisions of the General Data Protection Regulation which have been violated

 - arguments as to why the authority or person should have fulfilled your request

 - and include relevant documents that substantiate your opinion, if there are any

 If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation due to the refusal of the Data State Inspectorate.
 You can learn more about how to prepare your application and other requirements too in the Administrative Procedure Law.

 The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to provide access to information regarding your image.
 The court may also order compensation if you have requested it.